gopi-asali/baseline/README.md

 # BASE_LINE_USA

-This project is implemted for a use case to find the percentage of commodities contribution to the entire world in year basis .
+This project is being developed for the purpose of determining the percentage of commodities contribution to the global economy on a year-by-year basis..